 With the Blackmagic ATEM mixers, the chroma keyer is very powerful.
 It provides you with a color picker that allows you to sample background colors if you want the key parameters automatically generated.
 There is a foreground color corrector that allows you to match the foreground and background layers so the process is seamless and continuous, and you can use it for title overlays by simply creating graphics that have either a blue or green background.
 With four keyers in the mixer, you get a keyer per camera if you wish to get fixed screen virtual set production.

 Most of what you’ll need to do can be done through the Media Manager feature, where you’ll go to Users, then Folders, then Downloads.
-In the download section you’ll find your still images that you’ll choose to use in place of the green screen.
+In the download section, you’ll find the still images that you’ll choose to use in place of the green screen.
 Once you choose the photograph you want, you can move it on the screen to coincide with the camera that has the green screen on it.
 The ATEM mixer allows you to zoom in on a section of the screen and move it around if you like, so if you have an object on the screen, you can use the ATEM mixer to move that object around on the screen.

 The Blackmagic ATEM Mini Extreme, as well as the other Blackmagic ATEM mini mixers, offer perks that other mixtures (at least not reasonably priced mixtures) usually don’t offer.
 This includes: